-Ministry Responsibility/Role

-decision on GE medical applications.

-The Secretary of MOH is the chairman of the NTCMB.

-- b) APPROVALS: Four varieties of Bt eggplant seed were developed by BARI and have been approved for commercial production.
+b.
+APPROVALS: Four varieties of Bt eggplant seed were developed by BARI and have been approved for commercial production.
 The varieties include: 1) BARI Bt begun-1 (Bt Uttara); 2) BARI Bt begun-2 (Bt Kajla); 3) BARI Bt begun-3 (Bt Nayantara); and 4) BARI Bt begun-4 (Bt Iswardi/ISD 006).
 Contacts report that BARI applied to deregulate another three Bt eggplant varieties BARI Bt begun-5 (Bt Dohazari); BARI Bt begun-6 (Bt Khatkhatia), and BARI Bt begun-7 (Bt Singnath).
 At present, the application is waiting for the approval of the NCB.
-Golden Rice is also in the approval process to release for commercial cultivation. - c) STACKED or PYRAMIDED EVENT APPROVALS: No regulations exist at this time. - d) FIELD TESTING: The National Technical Committee on Agriculture Biotechnology (NTCAB), National Technical Committee on Fisheries and Livestock Biotechnology (NTCFLB) provide a recommendation to the NCB on whether to allow field testing for GE plants or animals.
-The FBC monitors the field trials and collects data during the biotechnology approval process. - e) INNOVATIVE BIOTECHNOLOGIES: The country has not decided to regulate innovative biotechnology like genome editing in plants. - f) COEXISTENCE: Currently, there are no specific regulations or policies that address coexistence. - g) LABELING AND TRACABILITY: An informal translation of the 2012 BR states: "The box or package carrying the Genetically Modified Organism or products shall bear the complete information of its identification on them or bear labeling that states that the product is Genetically Modified Organism or that has been produced from Genetically Modified Organism, and it shall be done additionally, whatever stated in other Acts on the matter."
+Golden Rice is also in the approval process to release for commercial cultivation.

+c.
+STACKED or PYRAMIDED EVENT APPROVALS: No regulations exist at this time.

+d.
+FIELD TESTING: The National Technical Committee on Agriculture Biotechnology (NTCAB), National Technical Committee on Fisheries and Livestock Biotechnology (NTCFLB) provide a recommendation to the NCB on whether to allow field testing for GE plants or animals.
+The FBC monitors the field trials and collects data during the biotechnology approval process.

+e.
+INNOVATIVE BIOTECHNOLOGIES: The country has not decided to regulate innovative biotechnology like genome editing in plants.

+f.
+COEXISTENCE: Currently, there are no specific regulations or policies that address coexistence.

+g.
+LABELING AND TRACABILITY: An informal translation of the 2012 BR states: "The box or package carrying the Genetically Modified Organism or products shall bear the complete information of its identification on them or bear labeling that states that the product is Genetically Modified Organism or that has been produced from Genetically Modified Organism, and it shall be done additionally, whatever stated in other Acts on the matter."
 Additional requirements are specified in section 3.2.2.4 of the 2007 BG and the 2006 Product Labeling Policy.
 These rules are not functional for GE product because there are no GOB approved packaged processed commodities derived from GE raw materials.
 Farmers usually do not sell vegetables with labelling.
-Most consumers buy loose vegetables from urban wet markets; Bt brinjals are sold without special labeling. - h) MONITORING AND TESTING: On behalf of the NCB, the Field Level Biosafety Committee monitors approved GE crops for the performance and impact on biodiversity or the environment.
+Most consumers buy loose vegetables from urban wet markets; Bt brinjals are sold without special labeling.

+h.
+MONITORING AND TESTING: On behalf of the NCB, the Field Level Biosafety Committee monitors approved GE crops for the performance and impact on biodiversity or the environment.
 The country tests GE traits of plant variety that are imported for field trial, research and commercial release.
 An applicant must submit information of testing methodologies and reference materials supplied by the developer.
 National Committee of Biosafety published Standard Operating Procedure (SOP) (link) on the transportation, storage, harvest, and management of GE eggplant of Bangladesh.